-A Conversation with the Rev. Dawn Taylor-Storm, incoming Director of Connectional Ministries for GNJ
+A Conversation with the Rev. Dawn Taylor-Storm, incoming Director of Connectional Ministries for EPA&GNJ

 August 6, 2024 |

-As GNJ gets ready to welcome the Rev. Dawn Taylor-Storm in her new role as the Director of Connectional Ministries, Rev. James Lee and I sat down with her to talk about connectional ministry and how it empowers the work of the church today.
+As the Rev. Dawn Taylor-Storm prepares to serve as the Director of Connectional Ministries for both EPA and GNJ, Rev. James Lee and I sat down with her to talk about connectional ministry and how it empowers the work of the church today.

 Earlier in the day, Rev. Taylor-Storm teased that the connectional ministry of The United Methodist Church played a large part in her call to ministry, so that’s where our conversation began.